-HSU format requirements were developed to assist you in preparation of a thesis or project for publication through Humboldt Digital Scholar.
+HSU format requirements were developed to assist you in preparation of a thesis or project for publication through Digital Commons @ HSU.
 It is your responsibility to make certain that the HSU format requirements are met.
 Theses or projects from the library or departmental offices should not be used as examples of correct format.

 Each program must either (a) adhere to the university guidelines for thesis formatting, as described in the HSU thesis and project format requirements, or (b) develop and post its guidelines for the project or thesis, including documentation style, limits on length, and other standard elements of document formatting.

 See Thesis / Project Help for templates, examples and other resources.